venovako/libpvn/README.md

 The correctly-rounded `cr_hypot[f]` and `cr_rsqrt[f]` functions might optionally be used if provided by, e.g., the [CORE-MATH](https://core-math.gitlabpages.inria.fr) project.
 If their implementation is to be linked with, set the `CR_MATH` variable in a `[g]make` invocation to the cloned `core-math` source code directory path.
 Note, the `hypot[f]_noerrno.c` and `rsqrt[f]_noerrno.c` files are not provided there but can be easily modified from the corresponding `hypot[f].c` and `rsqrt[f].c` files by conditionally eliminating all references to `errno` (see the `inc` subdirectory here for examples).
-Alternatively, the modified implementations provided here will be used if `CR_MATH` is not set and the platform is not Windows.
+Alternatively, the modified implementations provided here will be used if `CR_MATH` is not set.
 If the object files have not been prepared beforehand, the source files will be compiled in either case, but that can be only done with the `clang`, `gcc`, and `icx` compilers for now.
 The object files in the `inc` subdirectory will be *deleted* by `[g]make clean`, so either back them up or edit `GNUmakefile` if that is not desirable.
+Either way, the object files will be integrated into `libpvn.a` for easier re-use by other software linked with it.

 The `OPENMP` option enables OpenMP and its content is appended to the compiler's flags.
 Set it to `true` if no additional compiler flags are desired.

-If `long double` is not the 128-bit floating-point datatype, the `PVN_QUADMATH` macro should be set automatically to the name of a library implementing quadruple precision arithmetic
+If `long double` is not the 128-bit floating-point datatype, the `PVN_QUADMATH` macro should be set automatically to the name of a library implementing quadruple precision arithmetic.
-(e.g., on the x86_64 platform, to `libquadmath.a` for `gcc`, or to `-limf` for the Intel's `icx` and `icc` compilers).

-On Windows, the library is called `pvn.lib` and does *not* contain all routines.
-Please consult `Makefile` for more information.

 *Caveat*: certain parts of the library will *not* work on big-endian systems!